stayallive/wp-sentry/README.md

 #### `wp_sentry_options` (array)

-You can use this filter to customize the sentry options used to initialize the php tracker.
+You can use this filter to customize the Sentry options used to initialize the php tracker.

 Example usage: